DreamyCecil/AdvancedMultiplayer2/README.md

 License
 -------

-Just like Croteam's Serious Engine 1.10 source code ( https://github.com/Croteam-official/Serious-Engine ), Serious Sam SDK is licensed under the GNU GPL v2 (see LICENSE file).
+Just like Croteam's [Serious Engine 1.10](https://github.com/Croteam-official/Serious-Engine) source code, Serious Sam SDK is licensed under the GNU GPL v2 (see LICENSE file).

 This SDK includes Croteam's Entity Class Compiler (`Sources/Extras/Ecc.exe`) that is used to compile `.es` files and officially distributed with classic Serious Sam games.
 Its source code is included in Serious Engine 1.10.